 A certified lay minister may transfer certification to another district or conference upon receipt of a letter from the previous conference committee on Lay Servant Ministries, or equivalent structure, confirming current certification and the completion date of the most recent advanced course taken.
 Further renewal is in accordance with 268.4.

 A certified lay minister is not eligible for support by equitable compensation funds or pension funds that are provided for clergy.
 If a certified lay minister is a lay staff member of a church, circuit or cooperative parish, the local congregation is encouraged to provide compensation and withhold taxes appropriate to a layperson.

 1. Where can I get the training to become a certified lay minister?

 Training may be offered by your conference or district – check with your Conference Director of Lay Servant Ministries or your District Superintendent for available opportunities.
-The Coursework (4 Modules) provided by the Discipleship Ministries as downloads available for purchase at http://bookstore.upperroom.org/.
-These modules can be used as a group-study with the supervision of a clergy person and the support of a mutual ministry team (key leaders) of the congregation, provided through a lay academy, online through BeADisciple.com or through some other venue.
+The coursework (4 Modules) is provided by Discipleship Ministries as downloads available for purchase at http://bookstore.upperroom.org/.
+These modules can be used as a group-study with the supervision of a clergyperson and the support of a mutual ministry team (key leaders) of the congregation, provided through a lay academy, online through BeADisciple.com or through some other venue.
 It is important to check with your conference director on Lay Servant Ministries to determine which type of venue is acceptable in your annual conference.

-- Assigned as a congregational leader in a small church that needs consistent, affordable pastoral care as part of a ministry team with the supervision and support of a clergyperson.
+Serving as a congregational leader in a small church that needs consistent, affordable pastoral care as part of a ministry team with the supervision and support of a clergyperson.

 Thank you for your interest in Certified Lay Ministry.
 May God bless you as you seek to faithfully live out God’s mission to make disciples for Jesus Christ in the world!